Medical Dictionary

 Statins

-Statins are drugs used to lower cholesterol.
+Cholesterol is a waxy, fat-like substance that that's found in all the cells in your body.
 Your body needs some cholesterol to work properly.
-But if you have too much in your blood, it can stick to the walls of your arteries and narrow or even block them.
+But if you have too much of it in your blood, it can stick to the walls of your arteries and narrow or even block them.
+This puts you at risk for coronary artery disease and other heart diseases.

 Cholesterol Medicines